dlt-hub/data_engineering_best_practices/README.md

 - Respect API rate limits when extracting data from external sources.
 Implementing rate-limiting strategies prevents overloading source systems and ensures a stable extraction process.
 - Document the extraction process and maintain metadata about the data source, extraction time, data volume, and any transformations applied.
 This aids in traceability and enables you to send lateness alerts for jobs that don't succeed within average times" always good to give specific examples.
 - Support flexible data formatting options during extraction to accommodate the needs of downstream processes.
-- Capture metadata in rich formats like Paruqet or Avro on extraction when possible, to enable downstream processes to use it.
+- When possible, capture metadata in rich formats such as Parquet or Avro during extraction.
+This will enable downstream processes to utilize it.

 # Data Normalisation
 - Self deploying ddls and automated migrations: Infer your ddls from data or define them and keep them together with the pipeline; A pipeline that self deploys the needed ddl doesn't run the risk of the loading code being out of sync with db state.
 - Track schema changes and notify them to the producer and consumer, so the consumer can curate and the producer can react in case of accident.
 - Type your data as soon as you can - working with schemaless data is known as "schema on read" and introduces vulnerable assumptions into your code.
-- Automate your data typing where sensible - do not waste time guessing and manually maintaining those guesses.
+- Automate your data types where appropriate - avoid wasting time on speculation and manual upkeep of those assumptions.
 - Add database performance hints into your pipeline latest at this step, to enable their automatic deployment to the database.
 - Reduce redundancy with normalization, but consider performance impacts.
 - When considering between normalisation and de-normalisation, consider trade offs like cost, performance, tool support.